sjl/.plan/README.markdown

 a reasonable printer nearby, then Print Here to use it.
 You upload a PDF or whatever through the web UI.
 Good enough, it works.
 One color paper cost
 $3.22 of my (apparent) $24 print budget.
 Welp.

+PIBS800.
+Getting… another lecture about how to use the library?
+Didn't we already do this in the other class?